DigitalNikos/ChatRetrieveAI/tests/edges_test/README.md

-# Unit Tests for Graph Edges in ChatBot
+# Unit Tests for Graph Edges ChatBot

 This project contains unit tests for verifying the behavior of different edges in the ChatPDF system.
 Each edge represents a different type of interaction, such as domain relevance checks, rephrased queries, and document retrieval.
 These tests ensure that the system correctly handles various scenarios across these edges.